-8.2.
-St George's, University of London has an equal duty of care to both the individual alleging harassment and the alleged harasser and an allegation cannot be presumed proven until properly investigated and tested against this principle of reasonableness.
-There may be occasions where there are no witnesses to an incident of alleged harassment and it is one individual's word against another.
+- 8.1.
+The university will apply a "test of reasonableness" in responding to reports of bullying, harassment and discrimination.
+Bullying, harassment and discrimination can occur whether or not it is intended to be offensive, as it is the effect on the recipient which is important, not the intent.
+Bullying, harassment or discrimination is unacceptable even if it is unintentional. - 8.2.
+St George's, University of London has an equal duty of care to both the individual alleging bullying, harassment or discrimination and the person alleged to have bullied, harassed or been discriminatory.
+An allegation cannot be presumed proven until properly investigated and tested against the principle of reasonableness.
+There may be occasions where there are no witnesses to an incident of alleged bullying, harassment or discrimination and it is one individual's word against another.
 Where this is the case the balance of probability can be taken into account.
 In other words, an investigator will take into account what they consider to have been the most likely course of events.
 This is not the same as for a criminal conviction where an allegation must be proven beyond all reasonable doubt.